 Alt+Space and N: Minimize

-This will allow you to open the window whenever you want to without closing all the content.
-You can switch between tabs Chrome Windows too.
+This will allow you to open the window whenever you want to without losing all the content.
+You can switch between tabs in Chrome Windows too.

 Alt+Space and x: Maximize